Broad-billed parrot: Behaviour and ecology

 Within the forest dwell parrots, turtle and other wild doves, mischievous and unusually large ravens [broad-billed parrots], falcons, bats and other birds whose name I do not know, never having seen before.

-Many other endemic species of Mauritius were lost after human colonisation, so the ecosystem of the island is severely damaged and hard to reconstruct.
+Many other endemic species of Mauritius were lost after human colonisation, so the ecosystem of the island is severely damaged and hard to conserve.
 Before humans arrived, Mauritius was entirely covered in forests, almost all of which have since been lost to deforestation.
 The surviving endemic fauna is still seriously threatened.
 The broad-billed parrot lived alongside other recently extinct Mauritian birds such as the dodo, the red rail, the Mascarene grey parakeet, the Mauritius blue pigeon, the Mauritius scops owl, the Mascarene coot, the Mauritius sheldgoose, the Mascarene teal, and the Mauritius night heron.
 Extinct Mauritian reptiles include the saddle-backed Mauritius giant tortoise, the domed Mauritius giant tortoise, the Mauritian giant skink, and the Round Island burrowing boa.
 The small Mauritian flying fox and the snail Tropidophora carinata lived on Mauritius and Réunion but became extinct in both islands.
 Some plants, such as Casearia tinifolia and the palm orchid, have also become extinct.